quangdaon/advent-of-code-2022/day-03/README.md

 # Day Two: Python

-My solutions for [Day 3](https://adventofcode.com/2022/day/3) of AOC 2022, written in Bash.
-To run this program, you will need .
+My solutions for [Day 3](https://adventofcode.com/2022/day/3) of AOC 2022, written in Python.
+To run this program, you will need Python installed.

 ## Running Tests